 Speak to Carl

 Start planning your trip to Canada & the USA with Carl

 On the wide sandy expanses of Oregon's gorgeous Cannon Beach stands the monolith of Haystack Rock.
 This giant rocky sentinel appears to have been dropped from space and constantly draws the eye — so it's handy that you can see it from your balcony at Ocean Lodge.
 This charming beachside accommodation is a modern property with a vintage feel.
 Rooms are beautifully appointed and the cosy fire-lit communal areas are the perfect place to unwind with a coffee, and of course one of the deliciously naughty cookies, which are freshly baked each day for guests.

 I'll never forget when…

 I've always had a fascination with space and the night sky, so I jumped at the chance to go on a stargazing excursion in Hawaii.
-The summit of Mauna Kea on Big Island stands a little under 14,000 ft.
+The summit of Mauna Kea on the island of Hawai'i stands a little under 14,000 ft.
 Add in minimal air moisture and light pollution, and you've got the best stargazing spot in the world.
 The 14 giant observatories worth a combined $1bn are also a giveaway.
 After watching a gorgeous sunset from the summit, our small group descended to 9,000 ft to stargaze through a top of the range telescope.
 After spying various galaxies, constellations and even Mars, we ended by zooming in on the moon — the clarity and detail of each individual crater was breathtaking.